 After the hardscaping was complete, Greening Australia worked with Hinchinbrook Shire Council to revegetate the 0.5ha footprint around the fishway and weir as well.
-These plants will help protect the structure of the ladder and provide overhanging shade for species in the waterway.
+This planting was supported by our Restoring Australia partnership with Officeworks.
+The plants will grow up to help protect the structure of the ladder and provide overhanging shade for species in the waterway.

 Included in the planting are a mixture of riparian species that are known food sources for the Mahogany Glider.
 This endangered species is local to the area and has a very restricted range.
 It’s hoped these plantings will support them to move further in search of habitat.